podium-lib/context/README.md

 ### .process(HttpIncoming)

-Metod for processing a incomming http request.
+Metod for processing a incoming http request.
 It runs all parsers in parallel and append the result of each parser to `HttpIncoming.context`.

 This will execute all built in parsers as well as all externally registered (through the `.register()` method) parsers.